 17 Extended squitter

 At this point, we already know the modulation method, and the carrier, so we can start to receive this signal to check how they looks.
-As I mentioned before, we are going to use the USRP B210, and MATLAB to first, receive the signal in Simulink, and second, decode the signal with an script.
+As I mentioned before, we are going to use the USRP B210, and MATLAB to first, receive the signal in Simulink, and second, decode the signal with a script.

 USRP B210

 In order to connect the USRP B210 to Simulink, we have to install the hardware support package for USRP devices.
-Once the USRP is HSP is installed, in Simulink we will see a new library with 2 different blocks, the first one for use the USRP as a receiver, and the second one to use the USR as a transmitter.
+Once the USRP is HSP is installed, in Simulink we will see a new library with 2 different blocks, the first one for use by the USRP as a receiver, and the second one to use the USR as a transmitter.

 USRP library